 Winthrop is a public, co-educational university of distinction that was founded in 1886.
 It’s beautiful and safe campus is located in Rock Hill, South Carolina, USA.
-Winthrop is a truly international University with a student population of 201 international students from over 50 countries as well as approximately 6,500 students from across 46 states in the United States.
-We offer 41 undergraduate and 25 graduate degree programs through four academic colleges.
+Winthrop is a truly international university with a student population of over 200 international students from over 40 countries as well as approximately 6,500 students from across 46 states in the United States.
+We offer 42 undergraduate and 26 graduate degree programs through four academic colleges.

 Winthrop is recognized as one of the best institutions of its kind, where quality and value work together to prepare students to LIVE, LEARN, and LEAD.